BYLVAY®

 The full CMI on the next page has more details.
 If you are worried about using this medicine, speak to your doctor or pharmacist.

 BYLVAY contains the active ingredient odevixibat.
-BYLVAY is used to treat progressive familial intrahepatic cholestasis (PFIC) in patients aged 6 months or older.
+BYLVAY is used to treat progressive familial intrahepatic cholestasis (PFIC) or to treat itching caused by Alagille syndrome (ALGS) in patients aged 6 months or older.
 PFIC is a liver disease caused by build-up of bile acids (cholestasis) that gets worse over time and is often accompanied with severe itching.
+ALGS is a genetic disease that can lead to a build-up of bile acids in the blood and liver that gets worse over time and is often accompanied with severe itching.

 For more information, see Section 1.
 Why am I using BYLVAY? in the full CMI.